NikolTh/Snake2D/README.md

-In this project I had to detect code smells from an open source project written in java and apply several refactoring methods to improve code quality.
+In this project I had to detect code smells from an open source project written in java and apply several refactoring methods to improve code quality. <br>
 Code smells detected:  Duplicated Code, Feature Envy, Complex Class, God Class